KhanyiDLA/MyProjects/README.md

-This is the link to my Static single page application. https://khanyitest.herokuapp.com/ Open the zip folder and run npm install and the npm start in your terminal to run it.
+This is the link to my Static single page application. https://khanyitest.herokuapp.com/ Open the zip folder and run npm install and then npm start in your terminal to run it.